JinxCodesAI/one/web/todo-app/DEVELOPMENT_GUIDE.md

 ### Prerequisites

 - Deno 2.3.6+
-- Node.js knowledge (for npm packages)
+- Understanding of Hono framework (BFF server)
 - React 19 and TypeScript experience
-- Understanding of the monorepo structure
+- Knowledge of the monorepo structure

 ### Environment Setup